 Good to know: There is also an audio guide, highly recommended!

 Even better to know: Make sure you purchase your ticket beforehand.
 There is usually a looooong line.
-You can skip this by getting your ticket beforehand with Get Your Guide.

 Below I included an interesting video.
 It covers part of the history of Paris, including the Catacombs, Metro and war.
 Click to get an idea!